Read summarized version with

 • Boost information security of the solution they offer to customers;

-• Improve their decision-making process with insights about their customers.
+• Improve their decision-making process with customer insights.

 Read more: Driving growth in e-commerce with a comprehensive data analytics solution